 The training year begins in late August with a week-long orientation and ends in late June / early July for practicum students and mid-August for doctoral interns and post docs.
 Second interviews include a family role play for doctoral interns and post-doctoral fellows, whereas practicum applicants may only be interviewed once.
 For more information on the training program, please download the information packet here.

-Please note, for the 2021-2022 year, our APA accredited, on contingency doctoral internship will serve as a captive site for students affiliated with The Wright Institute.
+Please note, for the 2021-2022 year, our APA accredited doctoral internship will serve as a captive site for students affiliated with The Wright Institute.
 The practicum positions are open to other graduate programs.
 For more information on the doctoral internship, please download the brochure here.
 For additional information, you may email Dr. Jennifer Wu at email@example.com.

 When you apply, please include a cover letter, curriculum vitae, and recommendation letters (2 for practicum, 3 for doctoral interns and post-doctoral fellows).
 For 2021 applications - Practicum and postdoc applicants: please EMAIL your applications to Jennifer Wu, Psy.D.
 Division Director - Behavioral Health Care Services, at firstname.lastname@example.org.